bruns06/WonderWood/README.md

 your charatcher.
 The game is still WIP.

 ### Code
-This game is an hobby, feel free to help or thinker with it if you want!
+This game is an hobby, feel free to help or tinker with it if you want!